 - Don’t skimp on salt unless you’re using a starter.
 This will ensure negative bacteria are held at bay while your ferment gets going.

-- Use fermentation weights, a fermentation crock with insert or another effective weighted system to create an anaerobic environment.
+- Most importantly, use airlock fermentation lids (these are GREAT and ensure success!!)
+Use fermentation weights, a fermentation crock with insert or another effective weighted system to create an anaerobic environment.
 Your veggies must be completely submerged under the brine and remain that way.

 - Check your ferment a few times within the first 72 hours to make sure your veggies stay under the brine.